X-Men: The 198

 X-Men: The 198 is a comic book limited series that was published by Marvel Comics and set in the Marvel Universe shortly after the House of M and Decimation events.
 The five-issue series began publication in January 2006.

 The series focuses on the supporting cast of the X-Men, whose ranks have been severely depleted following Decimation.

 Plot

-In House of M #7, the Scarlet Witch removes the powers of the overwhelming majority of the world's mutants in an event, eventually called "M-Day".
-As a reaction, the United States government forms a superhuman-monitoring Office of National Emergency (ONE), and sets up a team of human-piloted Sentinel robots (Sentinel Squad ONE) to monitor the Xavier Institute.
-X-Men: The 198 revolves around the tension and conflicts of the 198 mutant refugees on the Xavier Institute grounds and the Sentinel Squad ONE.
-Tensions also rise between X-Men.
+In House of M #7, the Scarlet Witch removes the powers of most of the world's mutants in an event known as "M-Day".
+In response, the United States government forms a superhuman-monitoring Office of National Emergency (ONE) and sets up a team of human-piloted Sentinel robots (Sentinel Squad O*N*E) to monitor the Xavier Institute.
+X-Men: The 198 revolves around the tension and conflicts of the 198 mutant refugees on the Xavier Institute grounds and the Sentinels.
+Tensions also rise between the X-Men.